-The Competitive Programming Club and Team provides opportunities for students to become highly-skilled problem solvers and programmers.
+The Competitive Programming Association and Team provides opportunities for students to become highly-skilled problem solvers and programmers.
 We hold short weekly practices and organize/participate in several competitions throughout the year, both corporate-sponsored competitions and the regional ICPC (the International Collegiate Programming Contest).

 The mission of BYU Women in CS is mentoring, discovering/sharing opportunities for women in CS, and supporting each other.
 Women considering and majoring in computer science are welcome to join.
 Individuals from the computer science community are also welcome to get involved.